 You can also add tags to existing videos from YouTube’s mobile app by editing your video settings.

-For instance, if your video’s primary keyword is DIY, then don’t title ithow to make Christmas decorations.
+For instance, if your video’s primary keyword is DIY, then don’t title it how to make Christmas decorations.
 Instead, use a title like how to make DIY Christmas decorations.
 In that way, you’ll be able to incorporate your most important target keywords while still sounding natural.

-At the end of the day, performing effective YouTube keyword research isn’t about using fancy techniques or filling out endless spreadsheets.
+At the end of the day, performing effective YouTube SEO and keyword research isn’t about using fancy techniques or filling out endless spreadsheets.
 Rather, it’s about using your time wisely to find the most relevant keywords to your channel and implementing them only where it makes sense.

 Image credits